capitalch/trace/tracking.md

 1.31 Encryption of core libraries
 5.1 Backup and restore strategy
 5.2 Upgraded database for all instances

+# 16-11-2021 - 28-11-2021
+1. Research on PDF
+2. fixed bug for transfer balances
+3. Sale amount with GST error, fixed
+4. Gst rate > 30 should be error completed
+5. Sales: serial no error now fixed

 # 13-11-2021 - 15-11-2021
 1. Research on print pdf, scss to css in Python, consuming css in HTML template